Assessing Your Level

 Take a Placement Test for general self-assessment.

-For evaluating your speaking skills, please schedule a phone
+For evaluating your speaking skills, and finding the best core class for your level, please schedule

 Understanding Our Levels: The CECR Designations